 These protections are in place to prevent the former spouses and/or dependents of a Veteran from abusing the VA disability benefits system.

 When a Veteran’s disability benefits are subject to garnishment, the VA will work collaboratively with a Veterans Service Center and/or a court to both legally withhold disability compensation and make payments in compliance with court garnishment orders.

 The process will usually look something like this:

 The timeline for this process can vary significantly from case to case.
-Furthermore, this timeline does not include the appeals process; Veterans may appeal the garnishment decision, but it could affect how
+Furthermore, this timeline does not include the appeals process; Veterans may appeal the garnishment decision.

 Suppose a Veteran applies for a review of their disability benefits and receives a deduction or increase in the amount they receive.
 In that case, the VSC will review the claims folder and determine whether an adjustment to the garnishment is necessary.

 Most of the time, VA disability benefits are not subject to garnishment for normal financial obligations.
 But disability benefits are subject to garnishment to cover the costs of child support and/or alimony.
 Veterans should know what to expect if they are subject to a garnishment order.